fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

    - Username: `sam`
    - Password: `password`

-3. Click the **Pin** tab to open the pairing page, where you’ll be prompted to enter the pairing code.
+3. Click the **Pin** tab to open the pairing page, where you will be prompted to enter the pairing code.

    ![Sunshine's paring page](/images/manual/tutorials/pin-sunshine.png#bordered)

 ### Add host in Moonlight

-1. Open your Moonlight client and click the <i class="material-symbols-outlined">add_to_queue</i> button in the top-right corner.
+1. Open the Moonlight client on your streaming device and click the <i class="material-symbols-outlined">add_to_queue</i> button in the top-right corner.

-2. When promoted to enter the IP address of your host PC, enter the local URL of Steam, for example, `139ebc4f0.local.<your-olares-name>.olares.com`.
+2. When promoted to enter the IP address of your host PC, enter the local URL of Steam, for example, `139ebc4f0.local.<your Olares ID>.olares.com`.

    ::: tip Note
    Do not include `https://` and make sure to include the `.local` part in the hostname.